Diallo75012/git_sre_agents/notes.md

 have created all step functions for the sre1_agent now need to create the orchestrator and then use that in the transmitter/dispatcher which will go to pr_agent no mater what.
-Need to check on the dispatcher transmitting the message instructions to the sre1_agent. need to check on the sre1_agent tranmitting message to pr_agent hope that contet won't be too long for API models
+Need to check on the dispatcher transmitting the message instructions to the sre1_agent. need to check on the sre1_agent tranmitting message to pr_agent hope that context won't be too long for API models